ToniRib/SHA-1/README.md

 ## Testing Suite

-Each class has a corresponding testing file written with [minitest](https://github.com/seattlerb/minitest) which can be run from the terminal using mrspec:
+Each class has a corresponding testing file written with [minitest](https://github.com/seattlerb/minitest) which can be run from the terminal using [mrspec]https://github.com/JoshCheek/mrspec):

 ```
 $ mrspec